List of Psych characters: Mary Lightly

 In "Yang 3 in 2D" (5.16), the team discovers a videotape made by Mary days before his murder.
 It mostly consisted of random poetry and thoughts (including questioning the popularity of One Tree Hill), but eventually included valuable insight to the Yin/Yang relationship.
 Mary stated that he believed Yin would be jealous of Yang's popularity, and that Yin would attempt to take "revenge of the highest malevolence".
 During the video he refers to himself as "Marion", which is probably his full name.

 Mary makes a brief appearance in "Psych: The Musical" (7.15) in an after-death sequence.
 In a duet between himself and Yang, he implies that Yang will probably not get into heaven.
 Yang suggests he might advocate on her behalf, and he says he knows someone who knows someone who might be able to help.

 Mary also makes another brief appearance in Psych: The Movie in Shawn's dream, during which he performs an acoustic version of "Allison Road" by Gin Blossoms.
 Shawn joins in, and they are later joined by Juliet (as Holographic Leia) and Gus (as Prince).
 It isn't until near the end of the episode that Shawn realizes Mary was trying to give him a hint about who the villain of the movie is: Allison Cowley.

 Subsequently, in Psych 2: Lassie Come Home, Mary appears in another dream sequence.
-After Shawn finds out about Juliet's supposed pregnancy with his child, Mary is seen as a baby whose actions and requests play to a certain degree on Shawn's insecurities about fatherhood, but the dream serves as a crucial segway to the eventual resolution to who was responsible for attacking Lassie.
+After Shawn finds out about Juliet's supposed pregnancy with his child, Mary is seen as a baby whose actions and requests play to a certain degree on Shawn's insecurities about fatherhood, but the dream serves as a crucial segue to the eventual resolution as to who was responsible for attacking Lassie.